magento/knowledge-base/src/how-to/general/display-magento-error-report-number-instead-of-fastly-503-error-on-cloud.md

 Once you see the authentic Adobe Commerce error and the error report number, you may get details in the error report file by following these steps:

 1. SSH to the affected environment.
-Refer [SSH to an environment](https://devdocs.magento.com/guides/v2.3/cloud/env/environments-ssh.html#ssh) in our developer documentation.
+Refer to [SSH to an environment](https://devdocs.magento.com/guides/v2.3/cloud/env/environments-ssh.html#ssh) in our developer documentation.
 1. Locate the `./var/report/{error_number}` file.

 ## Add application domain and IP address to your hosts file: detailed steps